robcarver17/pysystemtrade/docs/production.md

 "Optimal positions are set by the nightly backtest.
 For this strategy we set an upper and lower buffer region, so two figures are shown for the optimal.
 A break occurs if the position is outside the buffer region.
 For example you can see for BTP that the current position (long 3) is higher than the upper buffer(2.4, rounded to 2).
-This eithier means that the relevant market hasn't traded yet, or there is something wrong with the system (check the status report to see if a process or method hasn't run)."
+This either means that the relevant market hasn't traded yet, or there is something wrong with the system (check the status report to see if a process or method hasn't run)."